iamaldonado/START_Summer24/CarlosMarquez/RunOffCluster/README.md

 	cp x01 xa1/x01
 ```

-The two new lists that were created are: xa0 and xa1.
+The two new lists that were created are: `xa0` and `xa1`.
 So we will proceed to create new folders and copy in these folders the new lists.
-This could be done with a "for" loop.
+This could be done with a `for` loop.
 Since that can help make more lists and more folders.
 However, for the moment it's working, since these lists are sufficient.

 However, this is something that will be changed later.

 The next part is just copying to folders what you need to run the analysis train without any problem.
 The part that is important to explain is as follows.
-With this part of the code, we are telling you that file "RunAnalyses.
-C" the part called "listTEST.txt" changes it to the name of our new lists.
-For this case they are "xa0" and "xa1".
+With this part of the code, we are telling you that file `RunAnalyses.C` the part called `listTEST.txt` changes it to the name of our new lists.
+For this case they are `xa0` and `xa1`.

 Apart from making this change, you are also copying the modified file to the same folders where the other files were copied so that the analysis train can be run.